 Galusza explained that FLTB has a focus on spread products, primarily corporate bonds that provide a yield premium over Treasuries securities.
 Consequently, the income advantage is what Fidelity’s management team is trying to use to outperform inflation.

-FLTB is a short, intermediate corporate bond-focused portfolio primarily comprised of investment-grade debt securities, with a benchmark that is 1 to 5 year government debt, which has an effective duration of about 2.6 years and a 30-day SEC yield of 1.83%.
+FLTB is a short, intermediate corporate bond-focused portfolio primarily comprised of investment-grade debt securities, with a benchmark that is 1-5 year government debt, which has an effective duration of about 2.6 years and a 30-day SEC yield of 1.83%.

 “We focus on corporate bonds, but we can also invest in other asset classes like structured products,” Galusza said.
-“We’ll invest in commercial mortgage back securities, asset back securities, agency mortgages, Treasuries and other government-related securities.”
+“We’ll invest in commercial mortgage-backed securities, asset-backed securities, agency mortgages, Treasuries and other government-related securities.”